 Pat Sullivan is Chief Quality Officer for the University of Pennsylvania Health System.
-Pat is responsible for Clinical Effectiveness & Quality Improvement across Penn Medicine.
-In her role she has partnered with the Chief Medical Officer and other senior leaders across the health system to design and implement organizational strategies that actualize the Penn Blueprint for Quality that have resulted in reduced mortality and complications as well as improved patient safety and patient satisfaction.
-Pat works closely with quality leaders across Penn to develop and implement clinical integration strategies that focus on enhancing value across the continuum of care.
+Pat is responsible for Clinical Effectiveness & Quality Improvement across the health system.
+In her role she has partnered with the Chief Medical Officer and other senior leaders across the health system to design and implement strategies that actualize the Blueprint for Quality, resulting in significant reductions in preventable mortality, readmissions and complications as well as major improvements in patient satisfaction.
+Pat works closely with clinical and quality leaders across the system to develop and implement integration strategies that focus on enhancing value across the continuum of care by reducing un-necessary variation and disseminating best practices.

 In her previous role as Associate Vice President, she focused on clinical risk reduction and patient care process improvement where she helped the organization make significant reductions in malpractice expense as well as improve patient flow and create virtual bed capacity.

-Pat is a Senior Fellow of the Leonard Davis Institute of Health Economics at the University of Pennsylvania where the focus is on health services research related to policy and management.
+Pat is a Senior Fellow of the Leonard Davis Institute of Health Economics at the University of Pennsylvania where her specific interest is in program evaluation and implementation science.
 She is currently an active volunteer with the American Heart Association, having just stepped down as Chair of the Board of Directors of the American Heart Association Great Rivers Affiliate.
 Pat also serves on the boards of the Health Care Improvement Foundation as well as the Peddie School.